vycke/feo-css/site/index.md

 Feo.css is a small CSS library that gives you a good starting point on any project.
 It provides you with sensible defaults for standard HTML elements, and some CSS classes around layout patterns and simple utility classes.

-_NOTE: everything on this site, is purely based on the library._
+_NOTE: everything on this site, is purely based on the library.
+Ok, almost [everything](https://github.com/vyckes/feo-css/blob/main/public/demo.css)._

 ## Why?